loberdesp/RustTask/README.md

 docker run -t converter_test_img
 ```

-3. Our image should pop up in docker and we should be able to control it with buttons in docker hub
+3. Our image should pop up in docker and we should be able to control it with buttons